mmshahria/GlassboardTech-API-Reference/Companies/Readme.md

 This resource represents all the details that is required to describe a company and its disparate purposes.
 Some of the examples include  companies of fund managers, portfolio companies, or companies of registered agents.

-> A company is a legal organization founded by a group of people or individually to engage in and manage a commercial or industrial business operation.
-Business lines are determined by the type of organization that is formed.
-These include partnerships, corporations and sole proprietorships.